ActualTortoise/AD-Forest2Jungle/AdminSDHolderObfuscation.md

 Simply go into the access control list of AdminSDHolder and remove read rights from the **"Everyone"** object.

 Wait for replication and try running a PowerShell cmdlet to enumerate for example Domain Admins with a non-privileged account.
 You should be told it doesn't exist!

-**Congratulations!** You have just made your AD environment considerably more difficult to abuse.